A female pedestrian was killed after a hit-and-run crash in Stanton on Wednesday night, May 24, 2023.

-According to the local authorities, the woman was struck at Cerritos and Dale Avenues around 10:20 p.m.
+According to the Orange County Sheriff’s Department, the incident occurred at the intersection of Cerritos and Dale Avenues around 10:20 p.m.

-Proficient Hit-and-Run Accident Victim Lawyers in Stanton, Orange County
+Aggressive Hit-and-Run Accident Victim Lawyers in Orange County’s Stanton Area

-Victims of hit-and-run accidents in California can file an insurance claim or a lawsuit to seek compensation.
+Victims of hit-and-run accidents in California and their families can file an insurance claim or a lawsuit to seek compensation for personal injury or wrongful death.
 If you or a loved one has been seriously injured or killed in a hit-and-run accident in California, don’t hesitate to contact an experienced attorney.

 One of our attorneys will review your case for free, explain what happens next, and go over anything that could influence the settlement offer.

 Our trusted Orange County hit-and-run accident lawyers for victims at Arash Law, led by Arash Khorsandi, Esq., boast expertise and accolades in advocating for accident victims.
-Our firm has recovered compensation totaling $400 million for our clients.
+Our record-breaking firm has recovered compensation totaling $500 million for our clients.

 Call (888) 488-1391 or complete our “Do I Have a Case?” form to schedule a free consultation with one of our attorneys.